-The Lakeshore Resort and Campground is the Columbia Valley’s largest campground located on the pristine shores of Lake Windermere, British Columbia.
+The Lakeshore Resort and Campground is the largest campground in the Columbia Valley located on the pristine shores of Lake Windermere, British Columbia.

 Several recent additions have enhanced visitor experience.
-These include the new Legacy Hall — an 1800 square foot open air, roofed, gathering place available for weddings, reunions, and other public and private functions and built by youth from the Akisqnuk First Nation — and the addition of two children’s playgrounds.
+These include the new Legacy Hall — an 1800 square foot open air, roofed, gathering place available for weddings, reunions, and other public and private functions and built by youth from the –akis“nuk First Nation First Nation — and the addition of two playgrounds for children.
 Since the building of Legacy Hall, there has been several outdoor weddings that have taken place at Lakeshore Resort and Campground.